apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 High level overview of the process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This guide will focus on building a CloudStack cloud using KVM on CentOS
+This guide will focus on building a CloudStack cloud using KVM on an EL8 distro
-7.9 with NFS storage and layer-2 isolation using VLANs,
+ with NFS storage and layer-2 isolation using VLANs,
 (flat home network can be used for this as well) and on a single piece of
 hardware (server/VM)